Cisco ACI

 What is BGP protocol in networking?
 Regarding internal data structures, BGP is less complex than a link-state IGP.
 Instead of forming adjacency maintenance and controls, it runs all its operations over Transmission Control Protocol (TCP) and uses TCP’s robust transport mechanism.

 BGP has considerably less flooding overhead than IGPs, with a single flooding domain propagation scope.
-BGP is great for reducing network complexity and is selected as this SDN solution’s singular control plane mechanism for these reasons.
+For these reasons, BGP is great for reducing network complexity and is selected as this SDN solution’s singular control plane mechanism.

-Peter has written a draft called “Centralized Routing Control in BGP Networks Using Link-State Abstraction,” discussing the use case of BGP for centralized control of routing in the network.
+Peter has written a draft called “Centralized Routing Control in BGP Networks Using Link-State Abstraction,” which discusses the use case of BGP for centralized routing control in the network.

-The main benefit of the architecture is centralized control as opposed to distributed.
+The main benefit of the architecture is centralized rather than distributed control.
 There is no need to configure policies on multiple devices.
-All changes are done with an API into the controller.
+All changes are made with an API in the controller.

 BGP SDN